 Other City Attractions

 These are just a few of the many highlights of San Francisco, considered one of the most beautiful and “liveable” cities in the world.
-Other San Francisco attractions include Union Square, Golden Gate Park and Coit Tower.
-Experienced travellers urge first-time visitors to allow plenty of time to enjoy the special atmosphere of this amazing “city by the bay”, which cannot be found anywhere else in the world.
+Other San Francisco attractions include Union Square, Golden Gate Park, and Coit Tower.
+Experienced travelers urge first-time visitors to allow plenty of time to enjoy the special atmosphere of this amazing “city by the bay”, which cannot be found anywhere else in the world.

-Part of Caravan’s All Inclusive California Tours
+Part of Caravan’s All-Inclusive California Tours

-San Francisco California and many of the city’s attractions mentioned above are included as part of Caravan Tours’ all inclusive California Tours.
+San Francisco California and many of the city’s attractions mentioned above are included as part of Caravan Tours’ all-inclusive California Tours.

-Visit Caravan’s California Coast Tour Reviews page to read what others have said about Caravan’s all inclusive California tours.
+Visit Caravan’s California Coast Tour Reviews page to read what others have said about Caravan’s all-inclusive California tours.